-(5) Primarily includes mortgage revenue bonds, Alt-A and subprime PLS, and CMBS.
+(5) Primarily includes mortgage revenue bonds, Alt-A and subprime private-label securities, and CMBS.

 (6) Consists of mortgage loans and mortgage-related securities that are not guaranteed or insured, in whole or in part, by the U.S. government or one of its agencies.